davelevine/portfolio/data/now/now.md

 ## Personal

-> **Update:** I finally got around to reading [The Hitchiker's Guide to the Galaxy] by Douglas Adams.
+> **Update:** I finally got around to reading [The Hitchhiker's Guide to the Galaxy] by Douglas Adams.
 This is one I've had in my queue for some time now, and I'm glad I finally got around to it.

 I've officially been in my house for 8 years now.
 Between that, my wife, and two kids, I have no problem staying busy.
 It’s hard to believe I’ve been working remotely for nearly 4.5 years, which allows me to maintain a healthy work-life balance.
 Watching my kids grow up so quickly has been both wonderful and surreal.